-Amazon warehouses receive only vital supplies in U.S., Europe amid coronavirus
+Exclusive: Amazon warehouses receive only vital supplies in U.S., Europe amid coronavirus

 “I have been concerned that they’ll shut down Amazon’s warehouses and won’t ship out at all, and that would just devastate me,” she said.

 Amazon has yet to indicate any such closures.
-Still, the months-long outbreak is posing challenges to the Seattle e-commerce company’s operations.
+Still, the months-long outbreak is posing challenges to the e-commerce giant’s operations, from supply chain to deliveries, as the virus spreads from China to the rest of the world.

-Merchant Zengxie Pang said Amazon’s change came just as the China-based seller’s factories had resumed production.

-“Now we can’t ship to warehouses until April,” Pang said.
-“We are already seeing a rising demand for kitchen supplies, and they will likely run out of stock.”
+“Our factories just resumed production, but now we can’t ship to warehouses until April,” said Zengxie Pang, a China-based seller, “We are already seeing a rising demand for kitchen supplies and they will likely run out of stock, as well as other products people use when they’re stuck at home.”

-Chief executive of personal massager company LuLu, Michael Gawrychowski, said his supplier in China woke him in the middle of the night with news of Amazon’s change.

-“People are freaking out,” he said.
-Gawrychowski immediately sent a request for a 25,000-unit shipment.
-That was rejected, but a second request went through, he said.

 Amazon’s two-day shipping guarantee has in some cases slowed to up to seven-day delivery, Baird Equity Research analyst Colin Sebastian said in a note.
 Tuesday’s announcement aims to speed up the operation, at the risk of limiting the availability of non-essential items like electronics that typically are a big part of Amazon’s business.